Cookies Connection To Epstein

 The key line is the mention of “intention of investing in InterCure… pre-listing in NASDAQ.”
 That’s early-stage capital formation—raising money before a public listing, where valuations are lower and upside is higher.
 It shows InterCure was already positioning itself for U.S. capital markets in 2018, well before broader global expansion.

-The mention of Benny Shabtay (Shabtai), a longtime New York entrepreneur with a leadership background in the jewelry and watch business.
-As the president and CEO of Di Modolo International since 2001, suggests a potential private investor being brought into the deal flow.
+The mention of Benny Shabtay (Shabtai), a longtime New York entrepreneur with a leadership background in the jewelry and watch business, suggests a potential private investor being brought into the deal flow.
 This is how pre-IPO rounds often move—tight networks, informal signals of intent before anything formal hits paper.

 Benny Shabtai isn’t just a passive investor type—he sits inside overlapping ecosystems of philanthropy, elite networking, and capital access.
 His involvement with Friends of the Israel Defense Forces (FIDF) and the Yale-based Shabtai Society places him in circles where business, politics, and influence converge routinely.